rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-01-EICAR-Web-and-Endpoint-Detection/README.md

 ## ✅ Conclusion

-The EICAR test demonstrated a layered endpoint protection workflow:
+The EICAR test demonstrated how Sophos can provide a layered endpoint protection and investigation workflow:

 **Web Protection → Endpoint Detection → Process Investigation → Threat Graph Analysis**

-The test provided a practical view of how a security event can be detected and investigated through Sophos Central rather than simply confirming that an antivirus product can detect a test file.

----

-### 🔐 Lab Disclaimer

-This investigation was performed in an isolated lab environment using the harmless EICAR antivirus test file.
-No real malware was used.
+The investigation showed that Sophos Central provides more than a simple detection result.
+It provides security telemetry and investigation context that can help an analyst understand what happened, how the activity was connected, and what response options are available.